KIN4510 – How to study Chinese Culture and Society at an Advanced Level

 - Practice presentation techniques and methodological skills, both individually and in teams with other students

-The course includes a 2-day workshop – the academic survival kit (ASK) - together with students and academic staff from the Master’s program Japanese studies.
-We stay overnight in a place near Oslo and explore how to combine theoretical-analytical and empirical work.
-Students present their own ideas for later thesis work and collection of data.
-You will receive individual feedback and suggestions for the planning of your further studies and career.
+The course includes a 2-day workshop – the academic survival kit (ASK) – sometimes together with students and academic staff from the Master’s program Japanese studies.
+We explore how to combine theoretical-analytical and empirical work, and if possible we stay overnight in a place near Oslo.
+Students present their own ideas for thesis work and collection of data, and you will receive individual feedback and suggestions for the planning of your further studies and career.

 You will gain: